DigitalArcPlatform/documentation/docs/duringEvent/checkin/index.md

 - **Anonymous, full participation:** Post their contributions, digitized images, and oral history interview **TRANSCRIPTION**, not the actual audio recording, to the community archiving website, *not including personal information.*
 - **Private, full participation:** We will **NOT** publish anything contribution to the website, but will keep their contact information for sending digital copies of the items contributed.

-Before a contributor moves to the form station, *tell each contributor that you will give them a flyer with contact information at the end.*
+Before a contributor moves to the next station, *tell each contributor that you will give them a flyer with contact information at the end.*

 The guide’s role here is to listen to the conversation between the contributor and the check-in volunteers, noting questions that may arise that could benefit from more clarification as they go through the process.
 The guide can also help the contributor fill out the form on the iPads.